ErgoEtzy/Germanic-Comparative-Lexicon/README.md

 This folder is intended as a personal research mirror of Proto-Germanic Wiktionary pages.
 Each note corresponds to one Wiktionary entry, preserving the basic Wiktionary-style structure as much as possible while converting the page into Markdown.

-The goal is not to create a new scholarly dictionary, but to keep a searchable local copy of Proto-Germanic Wiktionary material inside my Obsidian vault.

 Folder structure
 ----------------